-The Diagnostic Image Analysis Group is part of the Department of Radiology of Radboud University Nijmegen Medical Centre.
+The Diagnostic Image Analysis Group is part of the Department of Radiology and Nuclear Medicine of Radboud University Medical Center.
 We develop computer algorithms to aid clinicians in the interpretation of medical images and thereby improve the diagnostic process.

-The group has its roots in computer-aided detection of breast cancer in mammograms, and we have expanded to computer-aided detection and computer-aided diagnosis in breast MRI, ultrasound and tomosynthesis, chest radiographs, chest CT, prostate MRI, neuro-imaging and retinal images.
+The group has its roots in computer-aided detection of breast cancer in mammograms, and we have expanded to automated detection and diagnosis in breast MRI, ultrasound and tomosynthesis, chest radiographs and chest CT, prostate MRI, neuro-imaging and the analysis of retinal and digital pathology images.